 How to Get a Trading Non-Regulated Derivative Contracts & Currencies in Spot Market Business License in Dubai

 Dubai has firmly established itself as one of the world's most dynamic financial hubs, attracting traders, investors, and financial service providers from across the globe.
 For businesses looking to operate in currency spot markets and non-regulated derivative contract trading, Dubai South Business Hub Free Zone offers a structured, cost-effective, and strategically positioned licensing pathway.
-This guide explains everything you need to know about obtaining a Business Licence under Activity Code 6612.97, from what the licence covers to costs, compliance, and setup steps.
+This guide explains everything you need to know about obtaining a Business License under Activity Code 6612.97, from what the license covers to costs, compliance, and setup steps.

-What the Licence Covers
+What the License Covers

 This activity is classified under ISIC-aligned financial services and encompasses: